tBaxter/pi-smart-camper/README.md

 * A cellular modem to send messages if something is out of whack
 * An external power button, since the Pi will be hard-wired into the trailer.
 * A simple web server so I can monitor things with my phone.

-I've set up a companion blog site to outline the details.
-I'll keep the code and necessary docs here, but put more general how-to details there.

 ## The cellular modem
 This is a giant pain, and I still don't know if I can actually get it to work or not.